bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 coupled with an understanding of live hosting practices.
-Additionally, the course offers insights into the physical infrastructure of the internet, focusing on server technology, and providing a holistic view of the digital landscape from code creation to global connectivity.
+Additionally, the course offers insights into the physical infrastructure of the internet, focusing on server technology, and providing a holistic view of the digital landscape from code creation to global connectivity.</p>

 Learning Objectives